 I was talking to a group of high school students, and one of them asked, “How do you write about something that’s difficult?”
 Sometimes I write plays where the protagonists are people I share absolutely nothing in common with.
 As a writer, the conflict is really easy because this character is creating all of the parallel arguments to everything you say.
 But also it gives you a chance to look into the mind of the opposition, to really get in and try to understand the world from their point of view.
 Because really you are exactly the same, except you came out of different experiences.
 Every decision everyone makes is going to be based on the experiences they have had.
 Your way of seeing the world is going to be different from my way of seeing the world, because you are a woman, and you are white, and you grew up in Ohio.
 So when we differ on things, it’s important to remember that it’s not because you’re non-human.
 It’s easy to demonize people.
 It’s easy to dismiss their arguments.
 Investigative theater plays a role for me in truly giving voice to both sides of an issue.
 What works the most about investigative theater is its blatant honesty.
 Often times in fictionalized theater, we come to a point where we have to make a choice between dramatic and truthful.
 Not always, but sometimes.
 The thing I respect the most about investigative theater is that it never makes that choice.
 Good investigative theater just presents it as it is, without being proscriptive, without denigrating anyone.

-MEGAN: So how does that play into something like your recent play, “Down Past Passyunk,” which draws inspiration from a true story that happened in Philly in 2006.
+MEGAN: Did investigative theater methods feed into your recent play, “Down Past Passyunk,” which draws inspiration from a true story that happened in Philly in 2006?
 While you were living in Philly, did you do any interviews to inform the play?

 A. ZELL: I talked to people who grew up in all parts of Philly while I was there.
 It’s not an investigative theater piece.
 In fact, I went out of my way to make that fictionalized.
 One, because the restaurant it’s inspired by is still there.
 It’s still one of the biggest restaurants in town, and it’s owned by the son of the man who made the comments the play is based on.
 The play was inspired by this guy Joey Vento, who owned Geno’s Cheese Steaks and noticed his South Philly Italian neighborhood was becoming more and more Hispanic.
 So he hung up a sign in the shop that read, “Welcome to America.
 When ordering, please speak English.”
 And he became a huge conservative figure.
 He gave speeches on the steps of congress and appeared on Fox News.
 He passed away in 2011.
 It was really an interesting moment, because if it was something that happened in Chicago, New York or L.A., this guy would have been castigated.
 But in Philly, things like this happen.
 And it just goes away, and we don’t talk about it if you disagree with it.
 Though there were a lot of people in South Philly who didn’t disagree with it.